softlab-ntua/bencherl/README.md

-This is a benchmark suite for the Erlang VM.
+`bencherl` is a scalability benchmark suite for Erlang.

 ### How to build the benchmark suite ###